 4G mobile technology reshaped the telecommunications industry, but 5G has the potential to reshape society.
-Ubiquitous 5G networks will support the digitalisation of all of our industries and interactions, embedding digital computing and communications in the most everyday actions.
+Ubiquitous 5G networks will support the digitalization of all of our industries and interactions, embedding digital computing and communications in the most everyday actions.
 Right now, all the attention is on 5G.
 But what is the future of 4G?

 It will not be easy for mobile operators to create ubiquitous 5G networks.
 The wave of investment in 4G LTE brought enormous benefits to users, who got much more data at the same prices they paid for 3G services.
 Mobile operators, on the other hand, saw revenue growth slow down as voice revenues declined sharply.
 They are no more profitable now than before, and in some cases they are less profitable.